d8bauxit8/low-resource-protocol/README.md

 ## Receive module
-This module provides you the receiving function with which you are able to read the data from the RS485 bus which another device sent to yours during the LRP protocol.
+This module provides you the receiving function with which you are able to read data from the RS-485 bus which another device sent to yours during the LRP protocol.

 ### What do you need with the receive module?